SejeroDev/Furipurei-Ryu/README.md

   Supports audio output (but not input).
 Uses OpenAL and SDL2, with fallback support via libsoundio.

 - **CPU**:
-  Furipurei uses a CPU emulator that supports ARMv8, ARMv7 (partial), and legacy instructions.
+  Furipurei Ryu Edition uses a CPU emulator that supports ARMv8, ARMv7 (partial), and legacy instructions.
 Performance is optimized using different memory management options, including host-mapped modes for faster execution.

 - **GPU**:
   The GPU emulator simulates the Switch's Maxwell GPU with support for OpenGL, Vulkan, and Metal.
-Furipurei offers various graphics enhancements, such as resolution scaling, shader caching, and anti-aliasing.
+Furipurei Ryu Edition offers various graphics enhancements, such as resolution scaling, shader caching, and anti-aliasing.

 - **Input**:
   Full support for keyboard, mouse, JoyCons, and most game controllers, with motion control support through external tools.

 - **DLC & Mods**:
-  Furipurei can manage DLC, mods, and cheats through its GUI.
+  Furipurei Ryu Edition can manage DLC, mods, and cheats through its GUI.

 - **Configuration**:
   The emulator offers flexible configuration options accessible via both the GUI and a `Config.json` file.

 ### License

-Furipurei is licensed under the terms of the MIT license.
+Furipurei Ryu Edition is licensed under the terms of the MIT license.
 This project also incorporates code from third-party sources, which are documented in the license files.

 ### Credits